Triumphant return for javelin thrower Vetter in Finland

 Kurtan / Finland.
-Javelin thrower Johannes Vetter returned to the athletics stage four weeks later with another 90-meter throw.

-The 28-year-old from Offenburg in Curtan, Finland, won an impressive distance of 93.59 metres.
-And so the 2017 world champion confirmed his favorite spot for the Tokyo Olympics.
+The 28-year-old from Offenburg won the meeting in Curtan, Finland, on Saturday evening, with a distance of 93.59 metres.
+With this, the 2017 world champion confirmed his favorite position for the Olympic Games in Tokyo.

 After being the world’s best player of the year at 96.29m on May 19, Vetter took a break from the European Tag Team Championship in Poland due to telephoto issues.
 He also missed the German championship in Braunschweig at the beginning of June.
 Witter plans to start another next Tuesday in Lucerne.